rust-lang/keyword-generics-initiative/evaluation/overloading-keyword-generics.md

 In the previous section we saw that we cannot use `join` to await two futures concurrently because in "base Rust" we cannot run two closures concurrently.
-The capabilities introduced by the superset (async) have no counterpart in the subset ("base Rust"), and therefor we cannot write it.
+The capabilities introduced by the superset (async) have no counterpart in the subset ("base Rust"), and therefore we cannot write it.

 But sometimes we _do_ want to be able to specialize implementations for a specific context, making use of the capabilities they provide.
 In order to do